Pathos14489/Pantella/README.md

 - <b>StyleTTS2</b> is very similar to xTTS 2, but it's a bit more robotic sounding and has pronounciation issues sometimes.
 But higher pitch voices, like some of the female voices in Skyrim, sound a bit better with StyleTTS2 than xTTS 2.
 It's also a bit faster than xTTS 2, and doesn't require as much VRAM, hovering closer to 3GB of usage.
 It can be sampled on a short sample between 15-25 seconds with decent quality.
 - <b>xTTS 2</b> is a really good TTS for human sounding voices, but it struggles for dragons, robots, etc. It also is basically unusable on CPU and requires an additional 4GB of VRAM usage on top of Skyrim to run it.
 And it's slower than xVASynth and PiperTTS.
 But for the voices it's better for, it's a <b>lot</b> better than xVASynth or PiperTTS.
 It can be sampled on a short sample between 5-10 seconds with decent quality.
 It also has an English accent by default, but you can actually change the accent to any of the other supported languages in the settings and override specific characters/races to use specific accents with the prompt_style/character JSON files.
 - <b>F5-TTS</b>(<b style="color:red">new</b>) is a new diffusion based TTS that was released alongside E2 TTS.
 It only requires like 1-1.5GB of VRAM, and sounds as good or better than xTTS for a lot of voices.
 It's about the same speed, maybe a little slower, but I could see a few characters getting this one over xTTS or StyleTTS2.
 It can be sampled on a short sample between 10-15 seconds with decent quality.
 F5 sounds less robotic than E2.
-- <b>E2 TTS</b>(<b style="color:red">new</b>) is a new diffusion based TTS that was released alongside F5 TTS.
+- <b>E2 TTS</b>(<b style="color:red">new</b>) is a new Unet based TTS that was released alongside F5 TTS.
 It only requires like 1-1.5GB of VRAM, and sounds as good or better than xTTS for a lot of voices.
 It's about the same speed, maybe a little slower, but I could see a few characters getting this one over xTTS or StyleTTS2.
 It can be sampled on a short sample between 10-15 seconds with decent quality.
 E2 sounds more robotic than F5.
 - <b>OuteTTS</b>(<b style="color:red">new</b>) "is an experimental text-to-speech model that uses a pure language modeling approach to generate speech".
 It requires around 5-6GB of VRAM, and--providing it actually generates a voiceline--sounds worse than StyleTTS and xTTS overall.
 Would likely need a finetune to be usable.
 It's also much little slower.
 I view this more as a proof of concept than a usable TTS at this time.
 #### <b>TTSes tl;dr</b>
 In summary <b>xTTS 2</b> and <b>StyleTTS2</b> are the best TTSes for human voices with english accents(xTTS can do other accents but requires extra tweaking per character/voice) and trade blows in my opinion, especially if there's very little clean sampling audio for a voice.
 But <b>xVASynth</b> is the best TTS for non-human voices and the best all rounder.
 It sounds very much like the correct characters, and the roboticness gets lost a good deal in the background noise of the game when actually playing and talking in game. <b>PiperTTS</b> is the easiest to run, the most compatible and the fastest, but the lowest quality.
 It sounds pretty similar to the original speaker, but the audio is noisy and more robotic than xVASynth. <b>ParlerTTS</b> can create brand new voices from a prompt, but also is the most limited in terms of what it can do, and when offloaded to GPU it uses a LOT of VRAM, so it's not recommended for most users.
 And <b>ChatTTS</b> is the most unstable, but has the most potential for unique features at this time.
 The recent TTSes, <b>F5-TTS</b> and <b>E2 TTS</b> are both very good, and I'd recommend them over xTTS 2 and StyleTTS2 for most users if you don't have an excess of VRAM for local hosting. <b>OuteTTS</b> is a proof of concept and not recommended for use at this time.